slok/goresilience/Readme.md

 ## Toolkit

-- [bulkhead]
-  - static: Static bulkhead controls the execution concurrency by limiting to a specific number of workers.
+- [bulkhead]: Bulkhead controls the execution concurrency by limiting to a specific number of workers.
 - [circuitbreaker]: The circuit breaker will fail fast if the execution fails too much, more information about how a circuit breaker works [here][circuit-breaker-url].
 - [retry]: will retry the configured number of times using exponential backoff.
-- [timeout]
-  - static: Static timeout timeouts using a static duration.
+- [timeout]: Timeout timeouts using a duration.
 - [chaos]: Is a failure injector, will inject latency and errors on demand for chaos engineering purposes.

 ## Architecture